Skip to main content

 Mindfulness & Compassion-Focused Therapy

-Cultivates present-moment awareness and a kinder inner voice — drawing on mindfulness-based therapy and compassion focused therapy (CFT).
+Cultivates present-moment awareness and a kinder inner voice, including mindfulness-based therapy and compassion focused therapy (CFT).

 Mindfulness and compassion-focused therapy at Succoris Psychology